ahmetozlu/object_detection_chooch/README.md

   <img src="https://user-images.githubusercontent.com/22610163/105613442-9721f600-5dd3-11eb-84f0-9c1b5c27d082.png" | width = 600>
 </p>

-Here are the explanation of software work flow:
+Here are the explanation of software work-flow:

 - Input image is sent (http post) to CHOOCH AI and then detected objects information fetch in json format.
 - Json string is parsed and detected objects are stored in a dictionary (key='object_title', value='coordinates').